As if their work in sales and as a railroad engineer, along with raising a young child, weren’t enough, Katie and James Dunlap are also farmers.

 Such racial classifications, however, violate the Constitution’s equal protection guarantee.
 In fact, the Supreme Court has repeatedly said government cannot do this except in very narrow cases of past discrimination.

-The Dunlaps are fighting back with a federal lawsuit challenging the American Rescue Plan’s unlawful race-based farm loan forgiveness provision.
+The Dunlaps fought back with a federal lawsuit challenging the American Rescue Plan’s unlawful race-based farm loan provision.